 Thanks for coming by and taking the time to look at my photos.
 I am grateful to Flickr and all the photographers here; an amazing inspiration.

-My photos have been used in many different ways including illustrating: concepts in an Argentinian math textbook; fiction in a Canadian literary magazine; UNESCO reports on technology in basic education; publisher Thames and Hudson's books on China; travel websites; personal blogs; more than 50 articles on Wikipedia; a Hong Kong noodle shop's walls; and the flickr homepage.
-Please contact me if you are interested in using my photos.
+My photos have been used in many different ways including illustrating: concepts in an Argentinian math textbook; fiction in a Canadian literary magazine; UNESCO reports on technology in basic education; publisher Thames and Hudson's books on China; travel websites; personal blogs; more than 50 articles on Wikipedia; a Hong Kong noodle shop's walls; and once upon a 2.5 year time, the Flickr homepage.
+Please contact me if you are interested in using my photos, either for commercial purposes or for your own personal use.
+I am sure we can work something out.

 Also a select number of photographs are available as limited edition, archival quality prints.